Julie0211/Julie0211.github.io/index.md

 * LAB 1

   Lab one will always have a place in my heart haha!
 It was my first time coding in such a long time.
 I was nervous to be in the class but the girl i was partnered with was super nice and we were able to help each other through the process.
+We had trouble making our header, but after this lab I learned how to make headers properly.

 * LAB 2

   Lab 2 has to also be a memorable one.
-I learned a lot from my partner during this lab.
+I learned a lot from my partner during this lab, he helped me learn how to use 'std::' commands.
 I was also able to code from home for the first time for this lab because I got a Linux Computer!